onap/archived-optf-has/docs/sections/homingspecification.rst

 Constrain each pairwise combination of two or more demands by network requirements.

-*Support for this constraint is deferred.*
+*Support for this constraint is deferred to a later release.*

 **Schema**